Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/preparing.rst

    $chmod +x concordium-client

-Let's check if everything is connected correctly by displaying the best/latest block.
+Check if everything is connected correctly by displaying the best/latest block.

 .. code-block:: console